kasperisager/vanilla-bootstrap/README.md

 ### Bootswatches

 While it is possible to use Bootswatches with Bootstrap for Vanilla, they require a bit more integration to properly work.
-For more information on this, check out issue [#9](https://github.com/kasperisager/vanilla-bootstrap/issues/9).
+For more information on Bootswathes, check out issue [#9](https://github.com/kasperisager/vanilla-bootstrap/issues/9).

 ## [Issue tracking](https://github.com/kasperisager/vanilla-bootstrap/issues)